 WHAT IS NEGLIGENCE HIRING?

-Based on what we have been saying above, it is clear that there many reasons why an employer should not avoid background checks so as to avoid all unforeseen contingencies.
-Sometimes, some organisations do without it because of the resources and time it would consume but the point of it is that at the end of the day, it would save them from unnecessary heart aches.
-Just like a candidate who has an examination to prepare for has nothing to lose by preparing thoroughly, so does an employer have nothing to lose at the end of the day by checking thoroughly people they desire to employ to their organisation.
+Based on what we have been saying above; it is clear that there are many reasons why an employer should not avoid background checks.
+Background checks would help avoid all unforeseen contingencies.
+Sometimes, some organisations do without it because of the resources and time it would consume.
+But the point of it is that at the end of the day; it would save them from unnecessary heartaches.
+Just like a candidate who has an examination to prepare for has nothing to lose by preparing thoroughly; so does an employer have nothing to lose at the end of the day by checking thoroughly people they desire to employ to their organisation.

 - Criminal background check on potential employees: This would help identify people with issues of violence, sexual assault, rape, murder and a variety of other issues.

 - Employment and personal references: The point of checking this is for corroborating the information provided by the applicant.
 This would also reveal any hidden character problem that the applicant has that can hinder with his or her job in your organisation.

 - Verify academic qualifications: Many applicants have been found to lie about their academic degrees.
 So you would need to check with the schools or institutions they claimed they attended to make enquiries.